Imagine Imaging

 Direct participants to:

-• Place the magnet face down and pop out the pieces so that they are also face down.
+• Place the magnet face down and remove all the pieces so that they are also face down.

 • Mix up the pieces.

-Help participants realize that the heart will fit only one way, but the triangle will fit three ways and that the pentagon will fit five ways.
-Only one is right!
+• The heart will fit only one way, the triangle will fit three ways, and the pentagon five ways.

 Talking Points